bozuko/bozuko/INSTALL_DB.md

 #### Configure the replica set on the proposed master

-Use only **Private IPs** to configure your replSet.
+Use only **Private IPs or Host Names** to configure your replSet.
 Use the primary application server as an arbiter.

 You must configure your replica set inside the mongo shell on the proposed master.
 Wait a second to get the response from rs.initiate().

     mongo
     > Config = {
-    ... _id: 'production', members: [
+    ... _id: 'playground', members: [
     ... {_id: 0, host: 'X.X.X.X'},
     ... {_id: 1, host: 'Y.Y.Y.Y'},
     ... {_id: 2, host: 'Z.Z.Z.Z', arbiterOnly: true}]}